Search this site

-Yet again the annual examinations were held.
-Yet again I passed, and yet again elder brother failed.
-I had not worked very hard but still I managed to secure good marks.
-I was surprised myself.
-Brother had worked really hard - he used to get up at 4am and study till 9.30am when it was time to go to school.
-Coming back from school, he used to study till 10pm.
-He had lost his sleep, but still he failed.
+It was time again for the annual examinations.
+Again I passed, and again elder brother failed.
+I had not worked very hard but yet stood first; I was surprised myself.
+Brother had worked really hard: he had read his books word for word; studied till 10pm; resumed his studies immediately after waking up at 4am; took a break for brushing, bathing, and breakfast and, then, picked up his books once again and remained glued to them till 9.30am when it was time to go to school.
+He was worn out after all the hard work.
+But, despite all the hard work, my unlucky brother failed.
 When the results were declared, he burst into tears.
 I felt such a rush of pity for him that I also could not control my tears.
-Probably brother would not have felt so bad had I too failed.
-But who can command destiny?
+Probably, brother would not have felt so bad if I too had failed.
+But, who has control over destiny?

 Only one grade separated elder brother from me now.
-A wicked thought came to my mind that if brother failed again, then we would be in the same class together; then he would not be able to scold me anymore.
+A wicked thought came to my mind: if brother failed again, then we would be in the same class, and he would be in no position to humiliate me anymore.
 But I forced the thought out of my mind.
-After all, he scolded me for my own good.
-I might feel bad when he scolded me but it is probably owing to his advice that I have been passing with good marks.
+After all, he scolded me for my own good; I might feel bad when he scolded me but it is probably owing to his advice that I had been passing with good marks.

-Brother became a little mild.
-There were several occasions when he could have scolded me, but he did not do so.
-Perhaps he had come to realize that he no longer held any authority to preach me - or if he had, it was only to a lesser extent.
-I started taking advantage of this leniency - I had come to believe that my fate was strong and I was bound to pass whether I studied or not.
+Brother became somewhat mild.
+There were several occasions when he had an opportunity to scold me, but he did not do so.
+Perhaps he had come to realize that he no longer held any authority to reprimand me; or if he did have any authority, it was only to a lesser extent.
+I started taking advantage of this leniency.
+I had come to believe that my fate was strong, and I would pass whether I studied or not.
 I stopped studying even the little that I used to study earlier out of fear.
-I had developed a new love for flying kites and most of my time would be spent in the pursuit of that hobby.
-But I respected brother and flew kites after making sure that he was out of sight.
-I did not wish to convey to elder brother that I had lost respect for him even slightly.
+I developed a new hobby of flying kites, and most of my time was spent in the pursuit of that hobby.
+But I respected brother still, and flew kites only after making sure he was nowhere near.
+All the little difficulties associated with kite flying like making the manjha(kite string), bridling the kite, and preparing for tournaments were resolved secretly; I did not wish to convey to elder brother that my respect for him had diminished even a wee bit.

-One evening, I was chasing a free flying kite that had been cut in a kite fight.
-My eyes were lifted up to the sky and the mind was focused on the sky traveler.
-The kite drifted lazily and a whole army of children with long sticks in hands chased it, unconscious of everything else.
-It was as if the children were flying in the air alongside the kite where there were no cars, trams and vehicles.
+One evening, far away from the hostel, I was chasing a free flying kite that had been cut in a kite fight.
+My eyes were lifted up to the sky and my mind was focused on the sky traveler.
+The kite drifted lazily towards its doom like some nonchalant soul descending from heaven to take up a new role on Earth!
+A whole army of children with long sticks in hands chased it, unconscious of everything else.
+It was as if the children were flying in the air alongside the kite where there were no cars, trams and vehicles!

 All of a sudden I encountered elder brother who was returning from the market.
 He caught hold of my hand and said in a very harsh manner, "Don't you feel ashamed of yourself chasing a worthless kite along with these street urchins?
 You are no longer a child.
 You are in the eighth grade, just one grade lower than me.
-A person should be aware of his position; there was a time when people used to become tehsildars after passing the eighth grade.
-I know so many people who, after having passed the eighth grade, are today magistrates, superintendents and editors of newspapers.
+A person should be aware of his position; there was a time when people used to become deputy tehsildars after passing the eighth grade.
+I know so many people who, after passing the middle school, are today deputy magistrates and superintendents; many have become leaders and editors of newspapers.
+Great scholars work under them.
 And you, despite being in the eighth grade, are chasing a kite!
 I feel sad for you."